digitallyserviced/tviewwiki/Primitives.md

 })
 ```

+You can also hook into mouse events.
+It works similarly to hooking into key events.
+Please check the source code documentation.

 ## Writing Primitives

 If none of this is enough to achieve your goals, you can write your own `Primitive`.
-Please note that the `Primitive` interface may be subject to changes (e.g. I might add mouse interaction in the future).
+Please note that the `Primitive` interface and some of its handling may be subject to changes.

 One could say that all you need to do is implement the [`Primitive` interface](https://godoc.org/github.com/rivo/tview#Primitive).
 And this is true.
 But your life will be much easier if you subclass from the [`Box` primitive](https://godoc.org/github.com/rivo/tview#Box), as all other primitives do, because `Box` already provides default implementations for many of `Primitive`'s functions.